Alecensa®

 Clinical trial data

-In a large clinical trial called the ALEX study, Alecensa was compared to crizotinib (another medication used to treat ALK+ lung cancer), in people newly diagnosed with advanced or metastatic ALK+ NSCLC
+In a large clinical trial called the ALINA study, Alecensa was compared to chemotherapy in people who had early ALK+ NSCLC removed by surgery.
+The treatment was given after surgery (adjuvant).

 Possible side effects of Alecensa